gpiozero/gpiozero/docs/installing.rst

 Installing GPIO Zero
 ====================

-GPIO Zero is installed by default in the `Raspbian`_ image, and the `Raspberry Pi Desktop`_ image for PC/Mac, both available from `raspberrypi.org`_.
-Follow these guides to installing on Raspbian Lite and other operating systems, including for PCs using the :doc:`remote GPIO <remote_gpio>` feature.
+GPIO Zero is installed by default in the `Raspberry Pi OS`_ desktop image, and the `Raspberry Pi Desktop`_ image for PC/Mac, both available from `raspberrypi.org`_.
+Follow these guides to installing on Raspberry Pi OS Lite and other operating systems, including for PCs using the :doc:`remote GPIO
+<remote_gpio>` feature.

 Raspberry Pi
 ============